Localizing Kubernetes documentation

 The Kubernetes website uses Hugo as its web framework.
 The website's Hugo

 Add a configuration block for the new language to

-config.toml, under the existing
+hugo.toml under the

 [languages] block.
 The German block, for example, looks like:

-[languages.de] title = "Kubernetes" description = "Produktionsreife Container-Verwaltung" languageName = "Deutsch" contentDir = "content/de" weight = 3
+[languages.de] title = "Kubernetes" description = "Produktionsreife Container-Verwaltung" languageName = "Deutsch (German)" languageNameLatinScript = "Deutsch" contentDir = "content/de" weight = 8